 The procedure regarding the conclusion of the co-financing contract will be handled by the RO FLC Unit.
-The co-financing contracting process will be performed in parallel with the contracting of the ERDF, but can be finalized only after the subsidy contract is signed by the MA.
+The co-financing contracting process will be performed in parallel with the contracting of the ERDF.

 After signing the co-financing contract by the MA, the beneficiary will receive two original copies.
 One signed copy (with MRDPA internal visas) will be returned to MA.